BarnacleJones/Pi-GpioZero-Code/README.md

 # Pi-GpioZero-Code
-Scripts using GpioZero python library
+Scripts using GpioZero python library to basically flash lights at this stage.